PJMasks/D2D-Project/README.md

 ### About the Project
 We are doing this project as part of our Data to Decisions class under Dr. Andrea Wiggins.
-As a part of this we will be doing data analysis and cleaning
+As a part of this we will be doing data manipulation and analysis.

 ### List of Files
 * LICENSE